fontforge/fontforge/CONTRIBUTING.md

 - From the main page of your fork, click on the green “Fork” button in order to submit a Pull Request.
 - Your pull request will be tested via [Travis CI](https://travis-ci.org/) to automatically indicate that your changes do not prevent compilation.
 FontForge is a big program, so Travis can easily take over 20 minutes to confirm your changes are buildable.
 Please be patient.
 More details about using Travis are below.
-- If it reports back that there are problems, you can log into the Travis system and check the log report for your pull request to see what the problem was.
-If no error is shown, just re-run the Travis test for your pull-request (that failed) to see a fresh report since the last report may be for someone else that did a later pull request, or for mainline code.
-If you add new code to fix your issue/problem, then take note that you need to check the next pull request in the Travis system.
-Travis issue numbers are different from GitHub issue numbers.
+- If it reports back that there are problems, you can follow the "Details" link to check the log report for your pull request to see what the problem was.

-Fontforge supports Python `>=` 2.6, but the testsuite is solely Python 3-compatible.
+Fontforge supports Python `>=` 2.6 and is fully compatible with Python 3 through at least version 3.7.

 ### Debugging FontForge